 The prestigious Pendlebury Award is awarded each year to a remarkable individual who has put their heart and soul into looking after the North Pennines.

 The Pendlebury Award is presented each year to an individual who has made a significant contribution to looking after the North Pennines Area of Outstanding Natural Beauty (AONB) – its life and landscapes.
 The Award is specifically aimed at celebrating commitment to the conservation and culture of the North Pennines and is an initiative of the AONB Partnership.
+Nominations are sought and the decision is made by through a secret ballot of members of the North Pennines AONB Partnership.

-The Award is named in memory of the late Bob Pendlebury OBE, who was one of the leading advocates of the North Pennines and an unswerving champion of its protection.
+It is named in memory of the late Bob Pendlebury OBE, who was one of the leading advocates of the North Pennines and an unswerving champion of its protection.
 He was the first Chairman of the AONB Partnership (and its predecessor bodies) following the confirmation of its designation as an Area of Outstanding Natural Beauty in June 1988.

 The award is made to an individual who has significantly contributed to: